jppirest/mw_substructures/README.md

-# Bachelor Project - Milky Way Substructures
+# B.Sc Project - Milky Way Substructures

 This is a repository where I put all my undegraduate work on stellar populations.

-I have yet to organize the folders and sections.
+Yet to organize the folders and sections.

-Many notebooks are introductory, where I learnt more about my data and tried new methods.

 The GAIA section is where I spent most of my undergrad time in.
 There, I studied unsupervised algorithms to correctly identify and characterize star clusters.